 There is a long list of foods that are packed with carotenoids that are either provitamin or non-provitamin.
 With such a variety, it’s impossible to not get a good amount of carotenoids into your diet.

 Next up are dark leafy greens, which include foods like spinach, kale, turnip greens, and mustard greens.
 Consider freezing and cooking your leafy greens.
-Freezing condenses the vegetables heightening the concentration of carotenoids.
+Freezing condenses the vegetables, heightening the concentration of carotenoids.
 When cooked from frozen, half a cup of spinach can provide 200 percent of you required daily intake of Vitamin A versus the 56 percent required when cooked fresh.
 That’s a huge difference!

 Sweet potatoes take the cake when it comes to carotenoid contents.
 Half of one baked sweet potato can provide 400 percent of your needed daily dose of Vitamin A. And no, that’s not a typo.
 It really is 400 percent.
-On top of that, sweet potatoes are healthier alternatives to regular high-fat potatoes.
+On top of that, sweet potatoes are healthier alternatives to regular high-carb potatoes.

 Here are some vegetables that didn’t make the list, but deserve an honorable mention nonetheless: